indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_python_files.rst

 set of embedded resources.

-Elsewhere in this function, the ``dist`` variable holds an instance of :ref:`config_type_python_distribution`.
+Elsewhere in this function, the ``dist`` variable holds an instance of :py:class:`PythonDistribution`.
 This type represents a Python distribution, which is a fancy way of saying *an implementation of Python*.

 Two of the methods exposed by ``PythonExecutable`` are :ref:`pip_download() <config_python_executable_pip_download>` and